Immunisation Information for the Public

 For more information about the seasonal flu shot, visit:

-A list of vaccine preventable conditions and diseases can be found on the Commonwealth Department of Health website and in the Australian Immunisation Handbook.
-Vaccine preventable conditions and diseases include:
+A list of vaccine preventable conditions and diseases can be found on the Australian Government Department of Health website and in the Australian Immunisation Handbook.

 Factsheets provided by the National Centre for Immunisation, Research and Surveillance (NCIRS) also contain additional information.

-Individuals aged 10 to 19 years are eligible to receive free catch-up vaccinations through the National Immunisation Program.
+Individuals aged 10 to 19 years are eligible to receive free catch-up vaccinations through the National Immunisation Program - please see the link below 'Catch up Immunisations'.
 They must commence the catch-up schedule before their 20th birthday to be eligible.
 Refugees and humanitarian entrants aged 20 years and over are also eligible for a number of free catch-up vaccinations.

 For more information on planning catch-up immunisations and who is eligible, visit: